Do you want to help your local food bank, but you’re not sure how to make the most impact? I love to help, volunteer, and serve others.

 * Call your local food bank (or look on the website if they have one) to see which items they are most in need of.

-* Every time I’ve volunteered at my food bank, I’ve noticed a shortage of baby items.
+* Every time I’ve volunteered, I’ve noticed a shortage of baby items.
 Consider donating formula, jars of baby food, diapers, and/or rice cereal.

 * When making donations, take into account seasonal needs.
 For instance, many people naturally think to donate around Christmas but for my local food bank, September is an especially needy time.
 The extra cost of getting children ready to go back to school often strains family finances.
 My local food bank mentioned that items for children’s lunches are always critical at this time of year.